 Professionally, I want to keep people safe.
 If I have a client who has the energy to both create a plan and carry it out, that client is going to need to be in a safe place.
 That might mean a hospital.
 I set very firm boundaries with my clients.

 I’ve known multiple people who have committed suicide.
-I’ve shed tears and yelled and screamed and I wish every one of them were still here.
-I’ve also realized that for each of them they felt there was no other option.
-This has caused me to listen to people seriously and to respect the power of depression in their lives.
+I’ve shed tears and yelled and screamed and I wished every one of them were still here.
+I’ve also realized that for each of them, they felt there was no other option.
+This has caused me to listen to people seriously, and to respect the power of depression in their lives.
 This is why I have the policy that I do towards my clients.

 Take what your family member or friend says seriously.
-When they can’t move and do much is one thing, but when they can move and carry out a plan, that is a time for action on your end.
+When they can’t move and do much, that is one thing, but when they can move and carry out a plan, that is a time for action on your end.